 Aalto WiT LAB is a flexible, horizontal network of units and individuals within Aalto University, with a variety of interests and professional experience on related topics.
 The international experience of the members creates a vast global network of experts, institutes, programs and universities.
 It is a forum of discussion and action for people within the academia, who are passionate to change the world for the better.

-Editor: Saija Hollmén
+Author: Saija Hollmén